top of page

 Mr Ross, the manager of Waves for Change Liberia, watches over a lesson on relationship building and trust

-It wasn’t until a worker from Waves for Change Liberia invited him to join their program that the tide began to change for him.
+It wasn’t until an instructor from Waves for Change Liberia invited him to join their program that the tide began to change for him.

 Waves for Change is a South African not-for-profit that provides child-friendly mental health services to under-resourced communities.
-In the beginning, the boy would participate with what little words he knew, mostly just noises, but the environment of support and encouragement the program fostered gave him the confidence to start developing his skills.
-Now, seven months later, he has learned to say his real name and he raps (his favourite type of music) about Waves for Change.
+In the beginning, the community child had problems speaking so he would participate with what little words he knew, mostly just noises, but the environment of support and encouragement the program fostered gave him the confidence to start developing his skills.
+Now, seven months later, he has learned to say his name and he raps (his favourite type of music) about Waves for Change.

-Last week, Waves for Change made a splash in Robertsport, where UOF are working to develop the local economy through surf tourism.
-Representatives from South Africa and Harper arrived to conduct a training program with the area’s burgeoning young surf club.
+Last week, Waves for Change (W4C) made a splash in Robertsport, where Universal Outreach is partnering with the Grand Cape Mount Surf Association to develop the local economy through surf tourism.
+Representatives from W4C in South Africa and Liberia arrived to conduct a surf-centric mental health training program with the area’s burgeoning young surf club.

 waves-for-change-liberia-surf-tourism